curityio/nginx_oauth_proxy_module/README.md

 ## Compatibility

-This module has been tested for the Linux NGINX distributions from the [Deployment Resources](/resources/deployment).\
+This module has been tested for the Linux NGINX distributions from the [Deployment Resources](/resources/deployment).
 It requires the [NGINX HTTP SSL module](http://nginx.org/en/docs/http/ngx_http_ssl_module.html) to be enabled, so that OpenSSL libraries are available.

+The binary releases align with the 24 month supported release cycle of [NGINX Plus](https://docs.nginx.com/nginx/releases/) to keep the NGINX secure environment up to date.
+The module's code has also run to a production level with many previous NGINX releases.

-### Releases
+### Pre-Built Releases

 Pre-built binaries of this module are provided for the following versions of NGINX.\
 Download the .so file for your platform and deploy it to the `/usr/lib/nginx/modules` folder of your NGINX servers.

 |                                    | NGINX 1.27.4 / NGINX Plus R34 | NGINX 1.27.2 / NGINX Plus R33 | NGINX 1.25.5 / NGINX Plus R32 | NGINX 1.25.3 / NGINX Plus R31 | NGINX 1.25.1 / NGINX Plus R30 |
 | -----------------------------------|:-----------------------------:|:-----------------------------:|:-----------------------------:|:------------------------------:|:-----------------------------:|